-We file income tax returns in the United States federal jurisdiction and various state and foreign jurisdictions.
-We are currently a participant in the IRS Compliance Assurance Process, whereby we and the IRS endeavor to agree on the treatment of all tax issues prior to the tax return being filed.
-We are no longer subject to U.S. federal income tax examinations for years prior to fiscal 2015.
-We are subject to examination by the California Franchise Tax Board for fiscal years after 2014.
-We are also subject to examination in other taxing jurisdictions in the United States and numerous foreign jurisdictions.
-These examinations are at various stages with respect to assessments, claims, deficiencies and refunds, many of which are open for periods after fiscal 2000.
+We file income tax returns in the U.S. federal jurisdiction and various state and foreign jurisdictions.
+We are currently a participant in the IRS Compliance Assurance Process (CAP) Program, whereby we and the IRS endeavor to agree on the treatment of all tax issues prior to the tax return being filed.
+We are no longer subject to U.S. federal income tax examinations for years prior to fiscal 2018.
+We are also subject to examination in other taxing jurisdictions in the U.S. and numerous foreign jurisdictions.
+These examinations are at various stages with respect to assessments, claims, deficiencies and refunds, many of which are open for periods after fiscal 2001.
 We continually assess the likelihood and amount of potential adjustments and adjust the income tax provision, income taxes payable and deferred taxes in the period in which the facts give rise to a revision become known.
-At September 27, 2020, we believe that adequate amounts have been reserved for based on facts known.
+At September 26, 2021, we believe that adequate amounts have been reserved for based on facts known.
 However, the final determination of tax audits and any related legal proceedings could materially differ from amounts reflected in our income tax provision and the related accruals.

-Cash amounts paid for income taxes, net of refunds received, were \$830 million, \$1.1 billion and \$877 million for fiscal 2020, 2019 and 2018, respectively.
+Cash amounts paid for income taxes, net of refunds received, were \$1.5 billion, \$830 million and \$1.1 billion for fiscal 2021, 2020 and 2019, respectively.